gromas/polysat/README.md

 A sort of problems which contains some circular logical deadlocks.
 Now I investigate this group and solve them.
 A lightweight version of polysat algorithm can't correlate these sort of problems with one of the groups SAT/UNSAT with polynomial time and space.
-After get confirmation that the problem is CLD you can run another algorithm like DPLL (Davis-Putnam-Logemann-Loveland) for solving it since DPLL takes much more time and space than this solution.
+After get confirmation that the problem is CLD you can run full version of algorithm to solve them.

-New version free from CLD problem can be found at https://github.com/gromas/polysat/tree/extended_vector
+Full version of algorithm can be found at https://github.com/gromas/polysat

 YouTube video (Russian language only) https://youtu.be/hp9nAqIaRx4